Jackie-Sydney-Betsy/weather-chrome-extension/README.md

 in your browser, go to [](chrome://extensions/), click "Load Unpacked," navigate to the repo on your machine, and choose the build folder

+you'll need your own api keys (see details below) and to save them in a .env file in order to access weather and news data

 click the extensions in the browser, and select the app's icon

 enjoy :)